NSHipster/articles/2019-02-25-javascriptcore.md

 Whether you love it or hate it,
 JavaScript has become the most important language for developers today.
-It's been this way for a while, and it's hard to imagine that changing anytime soon.
-Despite any efforts we may take to change or replace it we'd be hard-pressed to deny its usefulness.
+Yet despite any efforts we may take to change or replace it we'd be hard-pressed to deny its usefulness.

 This week on NSHipster,